google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ![](res/regression8b.png)

 <!--
-Instead, machine learning must iteratively update its parameters (anything that is being “learned”, in this case the weights and bias).
+Instead, machine learning must iteratively update its parameters to adjust for anything that is being “learned."
+In this case, that includes the weights and bias.
 It does this based on a loss function that measures how well the current parameters are performing.
 The model will attempt to incrementally change its weights and bias to decrease loss.
-A common loss function for regression is the root mean squared error - we’ll discuss this and some other common loss functions in more detail later.
+A common loss function for regression is the root mean squared error.
+We’ll discuss this and some other common loss functions in more detail later.

 Image Details:
 * [regression8.gif](http://www.google.com): Copyright Google